siraat-ai-academy/feelings-unwritten/az500-eks2-README.md

 _“The Straight Path — Empowering minds with clarity, illuminating paths with purpose.”_
 A bridge between human hearts and machine minds.
 **Built with purpose.
 Built for peace.**

+---

+✍️ Created & Curated by
+**Muhammad Naveed Ishaque**
+_Content Creator | AI Writer | Narrative Simplifier_

+_With the inner voice of Jamalu — the whisper behind the work._